shobhnamisra/Ultrasonic-with-Arduino/README.md

 # Ultrasonic-with-Arduino
 A small demo using Ultrasonic sensors and Arduino using pyAudio.
 Aim- As distance between the sensor and the nearest object changes, that leads to change in frequency of sound.

+Works only for single digit distances as of now.